 Simplified approach to reporting.
 Duty-free companies operating in Estonia must submit reports:

-- in the Estonian tax department: if the company has a VAT number, then on a monthly basis up to 10th day there is information on income and social taxes, up to the 20th day - on turnover tax.
-The report on the turnover of products within the European Union (Intrastat) is submitted each month to the 14th day, if the company operates in the territory of the Eurozone.
+- In the Estonian tax department: if the company has a VAT number, then on a monthly basis up to 10th day there is information on income and social taxes, up to the 20th day - on turnover tax.
+The report on the turnover of products within the European Union (Intrastate) is submitted each month to the 14th day, if the company operates in the territory of the Eurozone.

 - Department of Statistics: quarterly (information on the type of the company's activities, the salaries of its employees).

 - Commercial register: annually until June 30, a declaration is submitted, which reflects the financial activities of the past year.

 Existing treaties with many countries (more than 56 - with Belgium, Germany, Austria, England, France, Sweden, Finland, Denmark, Norway, Ukraine, Belarus, Poland, Moldova, Latvia, Lithuania, Armenia, Canada, USA and other countries) exclude double taxation.

 Since 2016, the “black list” of offshore jurisdictions with which transactions were subject to income tax has been abolished.